python-jsonschema/jsonschema/docs/validate.rst

     .. attribute:: VALIDATORS

         A mapping of validators (:class:`str`\s) to functions that validate the validator property with that name.
-Each function should take 4
-        arguments: the validator instance, the value of the current validator property in the instance, the instance, and the schema.
 For more information see :ref:`creating-validators`.

     .. attribute:: schema